swiftlang/swift-evolution/proposals/0209-collection-search.md

   public mutating func replaceLast<C: BidirectionalCollection, R: Collection>(occurrenceOf pattern: C, with replacement: R) where C.Element == Element, R.Element == Element
 }
 ```

-`firstRange(of:)` is a new requirement for `Collection`, with a default implementation provided.
-This allows types like `String` to provide a faster implementation of `firstRange(of:)`.
-We don't need customization points for the other methods because they are all implemented in terms of `firstRange(of:)`.

 ## Impact on String
 Under this proposal, the following `String` method would be deprecated as its functionality is replaced by the above methods: